 With the growing number of immunosuppressive and immunomodulating (ISIM) agents to treat MS there are more concerns around infection prevention and timing of vaccinations for people with MS. Many of these ISIM agents have specific vaccination recommendations within their prescribing information.

-The American Academy of Neurology published “Update: Vaccine-preventable Infections and Immunization in Multiple Sclerosis,” which provides recommendations for clinicians.
+The American Academy of Neurology (AAN) published “Update: Vaccine-preventable Infections and Immunization in Multiple Sclerosis,” which provides recommendations for clinicians.
 The full guideline

 and clinician summary

 The composition of US influenza vaccine is reviewed annually by the Centers for Disease Control and Prevention (CDC) and updated to match circulating influenza viruses.
 Routine annual influenza vaccination is recommended by the CDC for everyone over 6 months of age with rare exception.

 The following recommendation is from the AAN guideline specific to the influenza vaccine:

 - Clinicians should recommend that patients with MS receive the influenza vaccination annually, unless there is a specific contraindication (e.g., prior severe reaction).